Ryan McNeil (American football)

-Ryan Darrell McNeil (born October 4, 1970) is a former American college and professional football player who was a defensive back in the National Football League (NFL) for eleven seasons.
-He played college football for the University of Miami, and earned All-American honors.
-He was drafted by the Detroit Lions in the second round of the 1993 NFL Draft, and also played professionally for the St. Louis Rams, Cleveland Browns, Dallas Cowboys, San Diego Chargers and Denver Broncos of the NFL.
+Ryan Darrell McNeil (born October 4, 1970) is an American former professional football player who was a cornerback for 11 seasons in the National Football League (NFL).
+He played college football for the Miami Hurricanes, and earned All-American honors.
+He was selected by the Detroit Lions in the second round of the 1993 NFL draft, and also played professionally for the St. Louis Rams, Cleveland Browns, Dallas Cowboys, San Diego Chargers and Denver Broncos of the NFL.

-Early years
+Early life

 McNeil was born in Fort Pierce, Florida.
 He attended Westwood High School,. where he was a two-time offensive player of the year.
 As a senior free safety he registered 61 tackles (47 solo), six interceptions and 5 fumble recoveries.
 As a wide receiver he had 23 receptions for 323 yards and 4 touchdowns.
 In track, he won the district title in the long jump, triple jump and 440-yard dash.